What Is a Life Insurance Beneficiary & Some of the Pitfalls of Selecting One

 This designation can be useful in a divorce or separation agreement where one or both parties are required to hold in force life insurance for the benefit of their children.

 In cases like this, the ex-spouse is listed on the policy as an irrevocable beneficiary.

 If you’re not required to use an irrevocable beneficiary designation then don’t.
 It can make modifying your policy at a later date very problematic.

 I’ve personally encountered people not being able to locate an irrevocable beneficiary because they’ve moved out of the province.
 Making it impossible to make timely changes to their policy.

 Why You Should Contact Policy Architects TODAY!

-It’s interesting, there’s a lot of promotion of quick and easy processes on the internet.
-Simply log in to a site and plug in your deets and you’ll find the best possible policy at the cheapest rates.
+It’s interesting, there’s a lot of promotion of quick and easy solutions on the internet.
+Simply log in to a site and plug-in your deets to find the best possible policy at the cheapest rates.

 …but that’s not all.
-Having a life insurance adviser that cares about your circumstances AFTER the sale is as important as finding a good one to start with.
+Having a life insurance advisor that cares about your circumstances AFTER the sale is as important as finding a good one to start with.

 Questions are our jam.

 If you’re looking for information about your life insurance beneficiary we have the answers.
 We also follow up with you to make sure your policy still fits your needs.